Panditsatish/android-training-git/README.md

 # android-training-git
-This is training part about git command
+This is training part about git command this is test repo for git command